 Experience & Education

-Admissions Student Recruiter for Berklee College of Music Office of AdmissionsOctober 2011 to Present (over 2 years)
+Admissions Student Recruiter for Berklee College of Music Office of AdmissionsOctober 2011 to Present (about 3 years)

 Tour guide, front desk, call center

 BMus in Contemporary Writing and Production, Piano Performance at Berklee College of Music2010 to 2013 (3 years)